DrearyWillow/skeetgen/README.md

 - supports multiple repos
 - adds profile pages
+- adds quote pages
 - adds video support
 - adds alt text search
 - adds alt text button (uses js, probably warrants more consideration as a deviation)
-- adds page input buttons
+- adds page input buttons (uses js)
 - adds execute permissions to blob directory so images can be loaded properly
 - adds handling for post records without text (will not cause the import to fail)
 - fixes timeline page title off by one error